karpanai/karpanai-web/data/blog/2005/12/23/conversations-with-god.md

 ---
 A [55-word short](http://www.sepiamutiny.com/sepia/archives/002778.html) after a long time…

-> I donated money to the local temple, and got God’s GoogleTalk id in return.
+> I donated money to the local temple, and got God's GoogleTalk id in return.
 >
 > “yo,” I said.
 >
 > “yeah?”
 >
-> “You’re the first lady ever to respond to my IMs.
+> “You're the first lady ever to respond to my IMs.
 Thanks.”
 >
 > “gentleman, but ur welcome.”
 >